foundata/guidelines/oci-container-image-guide.md

 - Consume an image from its authoritative upstream registry when no equivalent Quay source exists.
 This includes fully qualified Docker Official Image references such as `docker.io/library/debian`.
-- Mirror an upstream image when foundata needs additional availability, retention or policy control.
+- Mirror an upstream image when the organization needs additional availability, retention or policy control.

 **You MUST NOT:**